English - HOD Mrs S Baume

 Technology - HOD Mr C. Bayliss

-Technology at Dargaville High School has the following staff: Mr Bayliss, Mr J Reynolds and Ms McCullough.
+Technology at Dargaville High School has the following staff: Mr Bayliss and Ms McCullough.

 The department comprises recently up-to-date facilities in Materials Technology, a graphics studio and a networked computer suite.
 The Automotive facilities are undergoing development and work on the Hospitality, Food and Nutrition suite is due to start late next year along with a revamp of the Textile facilities.